daemonburrito/notes/resume.md

 Too many projects to list, but as a sample:
 * A Python Nexrad (Weather Radar) decoder
 * A Javascript Entity-Component-System Game Engine (minimal, but working)
-* OpenSCAD-built models for printing (turns out that Github can render STL files, making Thingiverse unnecessary).
+* OpenSCAD-built models for printing (turns out that Github and Gitlab can render STL files, making Thingiverse unnecessary).
 * Various documentation contributions; mostly just grammar, linking, etc.

 Work history
 ====
 * Senior Software Engineer, Bestow, Inc. May 2019 - May 2020
-  * React/Redux mentoring, including solutions for race conditions asynchronous systems; I chose Redux-Saga and Sanctuary for this implementation.
+  * React/Redux mentoring, including solutions for race conditions in asynchronous systems; I chose Redux-Saga and Sanctuary for this implementation.
   * Design for long-term storage of documents with logic in an AST inspired by LISP (parts of existing implementation were in Python).
 * Senior Software Engineer, uStudio October 2018 - March 2019
   * React/Redux Programming, in the context of a React Native mobile application, responsible for deployment of both iOs and Android versions.
   * Knowledge transfer of a safe asynchronous, declarative, and functional programming style for Javascript.
+  * Solved similar problems with state and the need for functional idioms.
 * Senior Software Developer, Ihiji (now Control4) July 2015 - June 2018
   * Mentored team and moved company to a ReSTful architecture with a standard, horizontally-scalable stateless web server.
   * Wrote initial version of WSGI-based application server (Flask).